-Is there hope?
-Absolutely!
-Since the mind and the body are intricately related, we must consider both in light of God’s Word when dealing with addiction.
+Since the mind and the body are intricately related, we can get insight by considering both in light of God’s Word when dealing with addiction.

-Scripture explains that there is a hunger and thirst in the human heart that cannot be quenched except by the Spirit of God.
-Scripture also says that the heart mistakenly seeks to quench this hunger and thirst by the means of this world.
+Scripture tells us that there is a hunger and thirst in the human heart that cannot be quenched except by the Spirit of God.
+It also says that the heart mistakenly seeks to quench this hunger and thirst by the means of this world (the person’s own spirit).
 Since hunger and thirst affect both mind and body, we can see how the dynamics of addiction takes shape.
 When the spirit of a person is anxious, hurting, oppressed, or in any form of want, it is compelled to relieve or stimulate itself through the senses of the body.

 The physical senses are a powerful influence that instinctively demand attention when the mental, emotional, or psychological systems are craving it.
 The drive for relief or happiness is seen in every human heart to varying degrees.
-For the Christian, the secret to true and lasting happiness is accomplished through the filling of the Spirit.
-For those who are not walking in the Spirit, the pursuit of happiness is found in the filling of the spirit (the “spirit” with a lower case “s”).
-A spirit filling rather than a Spirit filling results in false happiness and continued craving.
+For the Christian, the secret to true and lasting happiness is accomplished through the presence of God’s Spirit.
+For those who are not pressing into God’s Spirit, the pursuit of happiness can only be found in the filling of their own spirit (“spirit” with a lower case “s”).
+A spirit filling, rather than a Spirit filling, results in false happiness and continued craving.
 In every human heart, one of these (the Spirit or the spirit) will be deprived and the other attended to.
 The outcome of that choice will be evident, especially in the addict.

 Blue Skies: Beyond The Dark Clouds Of Broken Thinking helps us to overcome emotions that lead to addictive behaviors through the power of God’s Spirit.